fenriques/AstroDom/docs/importCsv.md

 # Import CSV
 PixInsight SubFrameSelector process can save information like FWHM, Eccentricity, Noise and SNR to a CSV file.
 AstroDom can then merge these data in the image list.
 Important note: you can use this tool only for images that are already save to the database.
-Refer to : [Import FITS files](importFits.md)
+Refer to: [Import FITS files](importFits.md)

 ## Operation
 ### in **PixInsight**